Our frequently asked questions

 It takes an hour at the very most.

-Will I be able to have a copy of my prescription?
+Will I be able to have a copy of my glasses or contact lenses prescription?

-Yes, we give you a copy of your prescription once we have completed the exam.
-Please note that we charge $10 for a second copy of the prescription.
+Yes, we give you a copy of your glasses or contact lenses prescription once we have completed the eye exam.

 Do you have “2-for-1” offers?

-I saw a pair of frames I like on your website; are they available in-store?
+I saw a pair of glasses frames I like on your website are they available in-store?

-You can see the frames we have in-store in our online catalogue.
-The catalogue is updated often so the frames you like should be available.
+You can see the sunglasses and eyeglasses we have in-store in our online catalogue.
+The catalogue is often updated so the glasses frames you like should be available.

-Would I be able to order a specific model in a different colour?
+Would I be able to obtain a specific model of eyeglasses or sunglasses frames in a different colour?

-The colours available vary from collection to collection.
+The colours available for eyeglasses and sunglasses vary from collection to collection.
 We will gladly order frames in the colour you want.
 The amount of time it takes to receive them will depend on the supplier and the delivery service.
 Please note that you will have to pay a deposit when you place the order.

 Do you offer discounts?

 Yes, we offer a 15% discount to children and students.
-We also have a 30/15 offer, which gives you 30 days to get 15% off when you buy a second pair of complete glasses.
+We also have a 30/15 offer, which gives you 30 days to get 15% off when you buy a second pair of complete eyeglasses or sunglasses.
 You can transfer this 30/15 offer to a family member who lives at the same address as you.
 Please see our Promotions section for more information.

 You may keep your lenses if there is only a slight difference between your old and new prescriptions; however, your vision will not be perfect.